-Home Heating Oil
+Home Heating Oil Supplier

-Home Heating Oil
+Home Heating Oil Supplier

 We know there are other heating oil suppliers out there.
 But, we like to think there are none quite like us.
 This is because at our heart we’re a local, family-run business.
-Which means we care about the communities where we deliver and understand how important what we do is for households as well as businesses across the North.
+Which means we care about the communities where we deliver oil and understand how important what we do is for households as well as businesses across the North.

 In most cases, no, as long as we can get to your tank you don’t need to be at home when we deliver.
-However, if you need to know when we’re coming, perhaps to unlock your tank or make sure we can access your property, we can let you know the day before we plan to make a delivery.
+However, if you need to know when we’re coming, perhaps to unlock your tank or make sure we can access your property, we can let you know the day before we plan to make an oil delivery.

 There’s a choice of ways we can let you know about a forthcoming delivery of heating oil.
 We can do this by e-mail, send you an SMS text message or even give you a quick call – whichever one suits you best, the choice is yours.
 All you need to do is let us know so we can contact you in advance.